Wong sentencing adjourned until Oct. 24

 The issue was raised by his defence attorney, Dennis Brady, when Mr. Wong appeared in court to be sentenced for careless driving and leaving the scene of an accident.

-Mister Brady pointed out that he had a recording that possibly contains evidence of perjury committed during Mr. Wong’s trial.
+Mr. Brady pointed out that he had a recording that possibly contains evidence of perjury committed during Mr. Wong’s trial.

 Last month, Mr. Wong was found guilty of the two charges.